SAISec/sentrascan-platform/tasks/tasks-prd-platform-enhancements.md

 - Security tests should include both automated and manual testing
 - Acceptance tests should validate user stories from the PRD

+### Testing Strategy

+**Delta Testing**: After completing each major section (1.0-5.0), delta tests are performed to verify that all new functionality introduced in that section works correctly.
+These tests focus specifically on the changes made in that section.

+**Regression Testing**: After completing each major section (1.0-5.0), regression tests are performed to ensure that existing functionality from previous sections (and baseline functionality) still works correctly.
+This prevents breaking changes and ensures backward compatibility.

+**Testing Workflow**:
+1. Complete all implementation tasks for a section (e.g., 1.0)
+2. Run delta tests for that section (verify new functionality works)
+3. Run regression tests for that section (verify existing functionality still works)
+4. Fix any issues found in delta or regression tests
+5. Document test results and any breaking changes
+6. Proceed to next section only after all tests pass

+**Final Regression Testing**: After section 5.0 is complete, perform comprehensive end-to-end regression testing across all sections to ensure the entire platform works cohesively.

 ## Tasks

 - [ ] 1.0 Foundation & UI Enhancements